lyz-code/blue-book/docs/aws_savings_plan.md

     * "Reservation covered hours": the column does not refer to your RI hours.
 This column refers to your on demand hours that was covered by Reserved Instances.

+- Using the Reserved Instance Coverage report: In this report the column "Reservation covered hours" is also misleading as it does not refer to your Reserved instance hours.
+It refers to your on demand hours that was covered by Reserved Instances.

 # Doing your savings plan

 Go to the [AWS savings plan